thinkful-ei20/listful-app-ei20/README.md

 - Request is inspected, if it matches an old URL, then redirect otherwise let continue
 - Very common practice in the wild.
 This is an oversimplistic solution.

-### CORS: Add CORS middleware to allow 3rd party access
-Access the endpoints from `localhost:8080`.
-Spin up a separate server using `http-server -p 8081` and access
-Discussion:
-- Notice the Cross Origin error in Dev Tools
-- Enable CORS, note the requests and headers in the Network tab
-- CORS is a security feature implemented in browser
-- `Access-Control-Allow-XXXX` headers tell the browser if it is allowed

-### Use express `cors` package
-- CORS can get complex, this is a simple demo solution.
-IRL, use the `cors` package

 ### Add Error middleware
 Express has a built-in error.